 Perhaps you’re wondering if a folding bike is the right choice for you.
 Here are some of the benefits of owning a folding bike:

 Folding bikes are perfect for commutes where you go part of the way on public transit, as they're small enough to fit on a bus or train.

 If you live in tight quarters with nowhere to store a full-sized bike, a folding bike is compact enough to fit in a closet when not in use.

 Say you want to ride a bike trail in another town.
 You can easily transport a folding bike in the trunk of your car.

 You can bring your folding bike inside your shop or office rather than chaining it up outside.
 This diminishes the chance of theft and weather damage to the bike.

 Using a folding bike is more eco-friendly than taking a bus or driving a car.

-One of the main reasons to purchase a folding bike is that it's compact and portable.
-But before you buy, check the weight of your chosen product and its size when folded.
+One of the main reasons to own a folding bike is that it's compact and portable.
+However, before you select one, check the weight of your chosen product and its size when folded.
 The manufacturer's product specs should contain this information.